SDSURocketProject/far-mars-onboard-firmware/README.md

 Recordings of the data collected during cryo, static, and launch are located in the folder testing.
 In each folder is are .mat files containing the data from the test and a .m Matlab script which uses that data to create graphs.

 # Documentation
+The documentation for this project is hosted on the SDSU Rocket Project server at http://elon.sdsurocketproject.org/wikistatic/far-mars-onboard-firmware/index.html.

-Open the file "./documentation/html/index.html" in any web browser to view the firmware documentation.
+Alternatively, you can compile the documentation locally by running doxygen on the root directory of this repo and then opening the file resulting file "./documentation/html/index.html" in any web browser to view the firmware documentation